apereo/cas/docs/cas-server-documentation/installation/Monitoring-Statistics.md

 | `mappings`                | Describes how requests are mapped and handled by CAS.
 | `scheduledtasks`          | Displays the scheduled tasks in CAS.
 | `mappings`                | Describes how requests are mapped and handled by CAS.
-| `mappings`                | Describes how requests are mapped and handled by CAS.
 | `shutdown`                | Shut down the application via a `POST`.
 Disabled by default.
 | `restart`                 | Restart the application via a `POST`.
 Disabled by default.
 | `refresh`                 | Refresh the application configuration via a `POST` to let components reload and recognize new values.